 Finally, if your bike has rim brakes, carbon wheels may be less appealing because wet and dirty conditions can reduce stopping power.
 You'll also wear through expensive brake pads more quickly.
 If you must ride them, consider saving carbon rims for race days and special events.

-Hub engagement, on the other hand, is very noticeable and can be an important factor for mountain bikers.
+Hub engagement, on the other hand, is very noticeable and high engagement can be important for racers or riders tackling technical off-road terrain.
 Engagement is essentially how many “clicks” you hear when the rear wheel is freewheeling.
 Your bike's cassette is mounted to the hub on a freehub, which houses a ratcheting mechanism that allows the hub and wheel to continue spinning freely when you’re not pedaling.

 Hub manufacturers typically employ a set of spring-loaded pawls for hub engagement.
 These pawls are little arms that pass over ridges that are machined inside the hub.
 As the hub spins forward the ridges pass smoothly over the backside of the pawls.
 These are the clicks you hear when freewheeling.
 When you pedal, the pawls spring up and bite the ridges to transfer you pedaling power.

 Some hubs have more clicks than others.
 This is referred to as “points of engagement” (POE).
-This can also be referred to as degrees of engagement, which describes how far you have to rotate your crank arms in degrees (through a full revolution of 360 degrees) before the pawls engage and drive the hub forward.
+This can also be referred to as degrees of engagement, which describes how far you have to rotate your crank arms in degrees before the pawls engage and drive the hub forward.

 For off-road riders, faster engagement makes a difference on slow and technical features that require balance and quick, short pedal strokes.
 The immediate engagement can be the difference between cleaning a section and getting off to walk.
 Quick engagement can help in racing.
 You can sneak in pedal strokes while riding through choppy sections or get on the power just a split-second sooner when exiting a corner.

 One of the most popular hubs comes from Industry Nine.
-(Read our detailed review of Industry Nine Torch hubs.)
 Its new Hydra hub has an impressive 690 points of engagement.
 They are also popular because of the color options that allow riders to personalize their bikes.
 There is a multitude of other high-engagement hub options that provide competitive levels of engagement and similar good looks.

 What do you look for in wheels?
 Are you a carbon or aluminum fan?
 Do you have an ideal wheel for you bike or style of riding?
 Let us know in the comments!